zohanzafar/ai-research-agent-be/README.md

 2. The system fetches related information from Wikipedia.
 3. It sends a structured prompt to OpenAI to create the report.
 4. The response is stored in the database.
-5. Users can view, download, or export the reports via REST API endpoints.
+5. Users can view, download, or export the research reports via REST API endpoints.

 ## AI Agent